sundarsau/lara_upload_image/README.md

 1) Download the repository from https://github.com/sundarsau/lara_upload_image
 2) Extract it into a folder
-3) Create a Database.
-For example, lara_demo database.
+3) Create a Database in MySQL
 4) copy .env.example to .env and update database name, username and password.
 For example, I used the database lara_demo and updated database details as below:
     DB_CONNECTION=mysql
     DB_HOST=127.0.0.1